Gabriel-Morales/Towards-Room-Positioning---Extended-Report/README.md

 For now, the repository only contains the initial extended report.
 However, over time and probably soon I will add an archived version of the longer paper since we had to reduce the size to fit workshop constraints.

+* Original Averages: This file is the original averages composed of all ten sessions for each room in the pre-condensed version.
+To see all non-averaged data, look at the extended report.

 # FAQ (Coming Soon!)